 A. General

-The following guidelines are intended to help managers, supervisors and employees develop telecommuting arrangements that are equitable, clearly understood by all parties and ensure minimal disruption to the organization.
-Managers, supervisors and employees are expected to follow these principles in establishing and approving telecommuting arrangements.
+The following guidelines are intended to help managers, supervisors and employees develop modality and telecommuting arrangements that are equitable, clearly understood by all parties and ensure minimal disruption to the organization.
+Managers, supervisors and employees are expected to follow these principles in establishing and approving modality telecommuting arrangements.

 B. Definition